 To all intents and purposes, today's Kobudo is a secondary sport indeed receiving its basis from Karate-Do.
 In order to be able to understand Karate-Do in all its diversity, one has to delve into Kobudo.

-A lot of arms are trained in Kobudo.
-The most popular arms are: Bo (long stick with a length of approx. 182.5 cm), Hanbo (short stick with a length of approx. 90 cm), Tonfa (elbow-length stick with handle), Sai (fork with three prongs), Kama (reaping hook), Nunchaku (flail), and Eku (paddle or rudder).
+A lot of weapons are trained in Kobudo.
+The main weapons are: Bo (long stick with a length of approx. 182.5 cm), Hanbo (short stick with a length of approx. 90 cm), Sai (fork with three prongs), Tonfa (elbow-length stick with handle), Kama (reaping hook), and Nunchaku (flail).
+It is important to remark that Nunchaku is a forbidden weapon according weapons legislation in Germany!

-A lot of other arms are used, however, e.g. Tessen (iron fan), Jo (medium-length stick with a length of approx. 120 cm), Sansetsukon (three-piece stick), Nunti (long spear), Rochin (short spear), Tekko (brass knuckles consisting of two horseshoes), Kue (rake), Suruchin (two weights connected by a chain or cord), Tinbe (shield), and many others more.
+However, there are a lot of subsidiary weapons.
+Some of them are: Kua (rake), Ieku (paddle or rudder), Tessen (iron fan), Jo (medium-length stick with a length of approx. 120 cm), Nunti (long spear), Sansetsukon (three-piece stick), Tinbe and Rochin (shield and short dagger), Tekko (brass knuckles consisting of two horseshoes), Suruchin (two weights connected by a chain or cord), and many others more.

-Many arms are of Chinese origin.
-The inhabitants of the island Okinawa, who brought them into their homeland on the occasion of their trips to China, mastered these arms with absolute perfection.
+Many weapons are of Chinese origin.
+The inhabitants of the island Okinawa, who brought them into their homeland on the occasion of their trips to China, mastered these weapons with absolute perfection.

-Our Dojo training involves the use of Bo, Hanbo, Tonfa, Sai, and Kama.
-Owing to the complexity of the matter, only pupils with the 3rd Kyu (brown belt) and higher are allowed to participate in the training with arms.
+Our Dojo training involves all weapons, except the forbidden weapons.
+Owing to the complexity of the matter, only pupils with the 3rd Kyu (brown belt) and higher are allowed to participate in the training with weapons.
 Thus, it is guaranteed that an established basis in Karate-Do is already available.
+Additionally the pupils must be at least 21 years old.

-The training structure in Kobudo is similar to the one of karate: Kihon (basic techniques), Kata (forms), and Kumité (partner practices) are trained.
-Special importance is attached to practising the Kata techniques together with the partner (Bunkai).
-The partners may use the same or different arms during their Kumité training.
-Advanced Kobudo pupils may also train the free fight (Jiyu-Kumité) with arms.
+The training structure in Kobudo is similar to the one of karate: Hojo-Undo (basic techniques), kata (forms), and kumi (partner practices) are trained.
+Special importance is attached to practising the kata techniques together with the partner (Bunkai).
+The partners may use the same or different weapons during their kumi training.
+Advanced kobudo pupils may also train the free fight (Jiyu-Kumi) with arms.

-In the following, some illustrations of the most important arms:
+In the following, some illustrations of the most important weapons:

 Bo